ivanceras/ivanceras.github.io/md/Resume.md

 * **Freelancing and opensource (May 2019 - Present)**
     - Self study rust and freelance contracts.
-    - Projects
+    - Projects:
-        - dns gateway module - an independent contract project which manages and automate acquisition of ssl certificates from lets-encrypt.
+        - **dns gateway module** - an independent contract project which manages and automate acquisition of ssl certificates from lets-encrypt.
             - dynamically serve multiple domains in one server using the appropriate certificate for the requested domain.
             - involves low level parsing of tcp-packets, extracting the SNI/domain name in the handshake process.
-        - open-api parser - generates rust source code from open-api spec.
+        - **open-api parser** - generates rust source code from open-api spec.

     - Technolgoies used:
         - rust, tokio, actix-web, rustls

-* **Senior Sofware Enginner at Cebu Machine Intelligence Laboratories (Dec 2018 - May 2019 )**

-    - Involvement
-        - Create peripheral modules in a new cryptocurrency project, such as interactive documents and website.
-        - Create a visualization prototype tapped to the system API showing which machines is doing what.

-    - Technologies used
-        - Rust, webassembly
-        - Java, pairing libraries

 * **Senior Software Engineer at Copyleft Solutions (Jun 2017 - Dec 2018)**

     - Involvement
         - Fix and maintain existing android applications
-        - Port excel spreadsheet apps into web applications
+        - Port excel spreadsheet apps into web application
         - Prototype small experimental projects involving webcam and image processing
-        - Screened and interview talented people into the company
+        - Screened and interview talented developers into the company

     - Technologies used
         - Android/Java, typescript